maria-becker/corec---commonsense-relation-classifier/README.md

-COREC - A neural multi-label COmmonsense RElation Classification
+#### COREC - a neural multi-label COmmonsense RElation Classification system

 When using the classifier, please cite the following paper: